-Its more plausible the origins of Margo’s message arrived from a pro-separatist citizen reporting from the outskirts of the city with a view on the smoke.
+Its more plausible the origins of Margo’s message arrived from a pro-separatist citizen with a view on the smoke, reporting from the outskirts of the city.
 This source was assuming the smoke came from somewhere near Progress, which seems likely when you are watching it from Snizhne North-West.
-Also the video she links originated from a residential area, by the way.
+Also the video that Margo links in an update of her 16:37 posting, originated from a residential area, by the way.

 The LifeNews dispatch was aired so quickly after the disaster, a militant from the reconnaisance troops at the crash site informs Cossack leader Kozitsyn he saw it had to be an AN-26 “on the news”.
-Apparently both were unaware of the “official report” from the Strelkov chain-of-command, which would also have been mentioned in a ghost posting on antikvariat.ru.
-(NB: the timing of this conversation could be false).
+Apparently both were unaware of any “official report” from the Strelkov chain-of-command, which would also have been mentioned in an alleged “ghost posting” on forum-antikvariat.ru.
+(NB: the timing of the above conversation could be false).

-By the way, at that time AN-26 as well as SU-25 were mentioned as possible planes that were downed, see e.g. this tweet from 16:33 EEST (10-11 minutes after the crash):
+By the way, at that time AN-26 as well as SU-25 were mentioned as possible planes that were downed, see e.g. this tweet from 17:33 EEST:

 Strelkov_info was even so confused, they mentioned in their second posting almost an hour after the shooting, the famous retracted one, also a Su-25 was shot down – still copying Margo, who obviously read the same contradicting sources.
 Nevertheless, in their strain of information the AN-26 soundbite prevailed over the SU-25 as the plane that was shot down near Torez.

 Some 3 minutes after the crash a conversation was reported on Zello, a smart-phone app for group discussions.
 Why someone with a view on the crashsite smoke concluded it was an AN-26 that “nosedived” is unclear.
-Also in the conversations is mentioned that the video Margo linked, was uploaded on Youtube (7:05) and “a person from Torez just told me it fell about the Progress mine” (7:40).
-It shows the tags “AN-26”, “Progress” and the smoke video circulated on social media really quickly and all information originated from residents.
+Also in the conversations is mentioned that the video that Margo linked as well, was uploaded on Youtube (7:05) and that “a person from Torez just told me it fell about the Progress mine” (7:40).
+This shows that the tags “AN-26”, “Progress” and the smoke video circulated on social media really quickly and all information originated from residents.

 We have in order of appearance evidence of the following social media postings mentioning the “AN-26″ – “Progress” – “smoke video” story-line: